 Arranged alphabetically and by service number.
 (Includes force and fate).

 - Casualty information compiled by Lieutenant-Colonel J M Williams, Australian Army Medical Corps, of Australian prisoners of war, Burma - Thailand and Japan, including section on 2/2 Pioneer Battalion.
 AWM Official record AWM127 77

 The following resources are available on the Memorial's website.
 Search the databases using name of unit, name of camp, name of force (such as A Force, Ramsay Force) or name of country (remember that some countries now have a different name – Taiwan was still called Formosa during the war).

-Collections Search database : To find photographs and private records, search by names of individuals, camps, name of unit or service (e.g., RAAF, RAN, nurses).
-A general search, such as prison% with Second World War from the Conflict pull-down menu, can also be useful.
+- Collection Search: To find photographs and private records, search by names of individuals, camps, name of unit or service (e.g., RAAF, RAN, nurses).

 - Series AWM127 contains some nominal rolls, such as those for individual units, groups or nurses, or specific camps

 - War crimes and trials.
 Affidavits and sworn statements, various items in AWM54 1010/*.
 To locate items in this series, search RecordSearch using individual names (surname and prison* or prisoner of war) as keywords with AWM54 1010/* in the Series number field